-Do you own a wedding venue?
+Do you own a wedding venue or wedding business?
 If so, congratulations!
-You are in the wedding industry which is one of the fastest-growing industries.
-In order to be successful, it is important that your wedding venue website reflects how awesome you are and what you have to offer couples.
+You are in the wedding industry, which is one of the fastest-growing industries.
+To be successful, your wedding website must reflect how awesome you are and what you have to offer couples.

-Every wedding venue’s website is different, but some mistakes seem to be repeated.
-This blog post will share the four most common mistakes people make on their wedding venue website.
-Hopefully, you’ll avoid these pitfalls and can update your site!
+Every wedding business’s website is different, but some mistakes seem to be repeated.
+I’ll share the best practices for your wedding venue website.

 Your wedding venue website design is important, but your copy is equally as important.
 The wedding experience is an emotional process for couples and your venue website has to speak to couples.